causify-ai/tutorials/class_project_instructions/Projects/Darts_Project_Description.md

 **Description**

-Darts is a Python library designed for easy and efficient time series forecasting.
-It provides a unified interface to a variety of forecasting models, from classical statistical approaches to modern machine learning techniques.
-Darts allows users to work with univariate and multivariate time series data, and it includes capabilities for forecasting, model evaluation, and even backtesting.
+Darts is a Python library designed for easy and efficient forecasting in time-series data.
+It provides a unified interface for various forecasting models, enabling users to build, evaluate, and compare different forecasting strategies seamlessly.
+Darts supports both traditional statistical models and modern machine learning approaches, making it versatile for various forecasting tasks.

-**Project Blueprint**

-### Project 1: Sales Forecasting for Retail Products
-**Difficulty**: 1 (Easy)
-**Project Objective**: The goal is to predict future sales for a retail product based on historical sales data, optimizing for accuracy in forecasting future demand.

-**Dataset Suggestions**: Look for datasets on Kaggle that contain historical sales data for retail products, or use open government datasets that track retail sales statistics.

-**Tasks**:
-- **Data Ingestion**: Load the historical sales data into a Pandas DataFrame.
-- **Preprocessing**: Handle missing values and perform any necessary data cleaning.
-- **Model Selection**: Use Darts to choose and implement a basic forecasting model (e.g., ARIMA or Exponential Smoothing).
-- **Training and Forecasting**: Train the model on historical data and generate forecasts for the next few months.
-- **Evaluation**: Use metrics like Mean Absolute Error (MAE) to evaluate model performance.
-- **Visualization**: Plot the historical sales data along with the predicted sales to visualize the forecast.

-**Bonus Ideas (Optional)**:
-- Compare the performance of different forecasting models (e.g., ARIMA vs. Exponential Smoothing).
-- Implement a seasonal decomposition of the time series to understand seasonal trends.
+Technologies Used
+Darts

+- Offers an intuitive API for time-series forecasting tasks.
+- Supports a wide range of models including ARIMA, Prophet, LSTM, and more.
+- Includes built-in evaluation metrics for forecasting accuracy.

 ---

-### Project 2: Energy Consumption Forecasting
+### Project 1: Sales Forecasting for Retail Products (Difficulty: 1)

-**Difficulty**: 2 (Medium)
+**Project Objective**
-**Project Objective**: The aim is to forecast energy consumption for a city based on historical energy usage data, optimizing for prediction accuracy while considering seasonal effects.
+The goal is to build a forecasting model that predicts future sales for a retail product based on historical sales data, aiming to optimize inventory management.

-**Dataset Suggestions**: Utilize open datasets from government energy departments or Kaggle datasets that provide historical energy consumption data.

-**Tasks**:
+**Dataset Suggestions**
+Look for retail sales datasets on Kaggle or government open data portals that provide historical sales figures.

+**Tasks**
-- **Data Collection**: Access and load the energy consumption data into a DataFrame.
+- **Data Ingestion**: Load historical sales data into a Pandas DataFrame.
-- **Exploratory Data Analysis**: Analyze seasonal patterns and trends in the data.
-- **Feature Engineering**: Create additional features such as day of the week, month, or holidays to improve model performance.
+- **Data Preprocessing**: Handle missing values and perform any necessary data cleaning.
-- **Model Implementation**: Use Darts to implement advanced forecasting models (e.g., Seasonal Decomposition of Time Series or Prophet).
+- **Model Selection**: Choose a suitable forecasting model from Darts (e.g., ARIMA or Exponential Smoothing).
-- **Training and Validation**: Train the model and validate it using a time series split.
+- **Model Training**: Train the model on the historical data.
-- **Performance Metrics**: Evaluate the model using metrics like Root Mean Squared Error (RMSE) and visualize the results.
+- **Forecasting**: Generate sales forecasts for the next 3-6 months.
+- **Evaluation**: Use metrics like MAE or MAPE to evaluate the model's performance.

-**Bonus Ideas (Optional)**:
+**Bonus Ideas (Optional)**
-- Explore the impact of significant events (e.g., holidays, weather) on energy consumption.
+- Compare the accuracy of multiple models (e.g., ARIMA vs. LSTM).
-- Implement a model ensemble approach to combine multiple forecasting models for improved accuracy.
+- Implement a simple user interface that allows users to input new data and receive updated forecasts.

 ---

+### Project 2: Electricity Demand Forecasting (Difficulty: 2)

+**Project Objective**
+The aim is to predict future electricity demand using historical consumption data, optimizing energy distribution strategies for utility companies.

+**Dataset Suggestions**
+Find electricity consumption datasets on Kaggle or open government energy data portals.

+**Tasks**
+- **Data Collection**: Gather historical electricity demand data.
+- **Feature Engineering**: Create additional features such as time-based variables (day of the week, holidays).
+- **Model Comparison**: Implement and compare multiple forecasting models using Darts (e.g., Prophet, LSTM).
+- **Hyperparameter Tuning**: Optimize model parameters to improve forecasting accuracy.
+- **Visualization**: Plot the actual vs. predicted demand to visualize model performance.
+- **Evaluation**: Assess models using RMSE and R-squared metrics.

+**Bonus Ideas (Optional)**
+- Incorporate weather data to improve forecasting accuracy.
+- Explore anomaly detection for identifying unusual spikes in electricity demand.

+---

-### Project 3: Stock Price Prediction using Economic Indicators
+### Project 3: Stock Price Forecasting Using News Sentiment (Difficulty: 3)

-**Difficulty**: 3 (Hard)
+**Project Objective**
-**Project Objective**: The goal is to predict future stock prices based on historical stock data and relevant economic indicators, optimizing for precision in forecasting.
+Develop a forecasting model to predict stock prices based on historical price data and sentiment analysis from financial news articles, optimizing investment strategies.

-**Dataset Suggestions**: Use datasets available on Kaggle that contain historical stock prices and economic indicators such as interest rates, inflation rates, and unemployment figures.

-**Tasks**:
+**Dataset Suggestions**
+Utilize stock market datasets from Yahoo Finance API or Kaggle combined with sentiment data from financial news articles available on news APIs.

+**Tasks**
-- **Data Acquisition**: Gather historical stock prices and economic indicators from public APIs or Kaggle datasets.
+- **Data Gathering**: Collect historical stock price data and relevant news articles.
+- **Sentiment Analysis**: Use a pre-trained NLP model to analyze the sentiment of news articles related to the stock.
-- **Data Integration**: Merge the stock price data with economic indicators into a single DataFrame.
+- **Data Integration**: Merge sentiment scores with historical stock price data to create a comprehensive dataset.
-- **Feature Engineering**: Create lagged features and rolling averages for stock prices and economic indicators.
-- **Model Selection**: Utilize Darts to implement complex forecasting models (e.g., LSTM or other deep learning models).
+- **Model Development**: Implement advanced forecasting models using Darts (e.g., LSTM or NBEATS).
-- **Training and Hyperparameter Tuning**: Train the model and fine-tune hyperparameters for optimal performance.
+- **Training and Evaluation**: Train the model and evaluate using backtesting techniques.
-- **Evaluation and Analysis**: Evaluate the model using metrics like Mean Absolute Percentage Error (MAPE) and conduct a backtesting analysis to validate predictions.
+- **Performance Metrics**: Use metrics like Sharpe Ratio and annualized returns to assess investment strategy effectiveness.

-**Bonus Ideas (Optional)**:
+**Bonus Ideas (Optional)**
-- Investigate the relationships between different economic indicators and stock prices.
-- Consider using additional machine learning techniques (e.g., Random Forest) to compare performance with Darts' time series models.

-Each of these projects not only utilizes Darts for forecasting but also encourages students to engage with real-world datasets, enhancing their understanding of time series analysis and machine learning.
+- Experiment with different sentiment analysis models to see their impact on forecasting accuracy.
+- Create a dashboard to visualize stock price predictions alongside sentiment trends.